How Apple Evaluates iOS Apps

 When a client approaches us with an app they want to build for iOS, we’re not surprised when they express some apprehension.
-The Apple App store has a strict vetting process for iPhone and iPad apps, rejecting about 30% of all submitted apps.
+The Apple App Store has a strict vetting process for iPhone and iPad apps, rejecting about 30% of all submitted apps.
 Curious as to how Apple evaluates iOS apps?
 You’ve come to the right place.

 Rejections often happen because Apple’s guidelines can be difficult to adhere to, especially the more abstract ones.
 Here are some brief examples of how we navigate clients through some of the more vague rules in order to greatly reduce the risk of their app not being accepted.